hclimente/hclimente.github.io/_posts/2025-10-12-agentic-workflows.md

 Third, **providing the examples in the same format as the expected output** is crucial.
 In particular, I was particularly succesful when I provided the prompt as a successful conversation, instead of a monologue.
 In particular, I break down the examples as a list of queries and responses, mimicking the actual interaction with the model.
 By the time the model receives the actual queries, it has already seen a few successful interactions.
 This is definitely one of the most important tricks I learnt.

+## Stay objective

+The above prompt produced decent, but uncalibrated results.
+The LLM was just moderately amazed by any paper in Computational Biology (one of my stated fields of interests), and equally boosted them all, regardless of what they were about.
+I didn't find this too surprising.
+If you are not too into the weeds of _my_ flavour of Computational Biology, the safest bet is to give it a weak recommendation.

+To help the model stay calibrated, I replaced that prompt by a scoring system.
+This had two goals: giving an univocal quantity representing how much I care about each property; and replacing hard categories by a semi-continuous score.

 ## The model will misbehave; plan accordingly

 LLMs are not deterministic.
 Despite your best efforts, they not stick to your instructions 100% of the time.
 However, computational pipelines needs that every step produces exactly what we want.
 That means that we need to account for the unexpected.
 In practice, this means that the outputs of each LLM-powered step need to be thouroughly validated.